fangyi-zhou/mpst-tracing/README.md

-This repos contains preliminary investigations of using opentelemetry and multiparty session types to monitor protocol conformance:
+This repo contains preliminary investigations of using opentelemetry and multiparty session types to monitor protocol conformance:

 # Layout